Blendify/blender-manual/blender_docs/manual/physics/fluid/types/domain.rst

    Manual entries are specified by a floating point number and an exponent.
    These floating point and exponent entry fields (scientific notation) simplify entering very small or large numbers.
-The viscosity of water at room temperature is 1.002 cP, ou 0.001002 Pa.s; the density of water is about 1000 kg.m\ :sup:`-3`\, which gives us a kinematic viscosity of 0.000001002 m\ :sup:`2`\.s\ :sup:`-1` -- so the entry would be 1.002 times 10 to the minus six (1.002×10\ :sup:`-6` in scientific notation).
+The viscosity of water at room temperature is 1.002 cP, ou 0.001002 Pa.s; the density of water is about 1000 kg.m\ :sup:`-3`\, which gives a kinematic viscosity of 0.000001002 m\ :sup:`2`\.s\ :sup:`-1` -- so the entry would be 1.002 times 10 to the minus six (1.002×10\ :sup:`-6` in scientific notation).
 Hot Glass and melting iron is a fluid, but very thick;
    you should enter something like 1.0×10\ :sup:`0` (= 1.0) as its kinematic viscosity